-For an animal so small, the weasel holds huge territories, although the density in these locations is quite low.
+The weasel holds huge territories for an animal so small, although the density in these locations is relatively low.

 Where Do Weasels Live In Canada?

 All three previously mentioned weasel species also live in Canada.
 They are widespread across the country, even in the colder, more northern parts.
 Weasels can be found in Ontario, Quebec, and British Columbia.

 The long-tailed weasel is native to southern areas of British Columbia, the Prairies, Quebec, Ontario, and New Brunswick.
 In Canada, they can mainly be found in forests and tundra, but they can also be found in other locations, including marshes, meadows, and woodlands.
-All those locations have to have a permanent water source to be adequate for weasels.
+All those locations have a permanent water source to be adequate for weasels.

-Short-tailed weasels live in tundra and colder, northern parts of the country than the other two species.
-Least weasels are widespread and can be found almost everywhere.
+Short-tailed weasels live in the tundra and colder northern parts of the country than the other two species.
+The least weasels are widespread and can be found almost everywhere.

 Canada is a large country with fewer inhabitants per square mile.
 That enables wild animals, including weasels, to live in large territories.
-Unlike the United States, weasels in Canada are not present around human settlements too often.
-This also means they can divide the territory between themselves with less overlap.
+Unlike the United States, weasels in Canada are rarely present around human settlements.
+This also means they can divide the region between themselves with less overlap.

 Where Do Weasels Live During The Day?

 Weasels use dens located in hollow trees that have two entrances.
-Multiple entrances enable weasels to escape from unwanted visitors and to access the den from different directions if in danger.
+Multiple entrances enable weasels to escape from unwanted visitors and access the shelter from different directions if in danger.

 Dens can also be located under a pile of rocks or a similar natural formation.
 Although weasels are more than capable of digging, they generally use burrows made and abandoned by other animals, such as prairie dogs.

 Weasels fill their dens with grass, feathers, and other soft materials to keep them warm and make them comfortable to raise their young.
-The dens have a chamber about 2 feet (0.61 m) from the narrow entrance.
-Chambers are usually 1 foot wide and accommodate several young weasels.
+The holes have a chamber about 2 feet (0.61 m) from the narrow entrance.
+Rooms are usually 1 foot wide and accommodate several young weasels.

 Weasels do not need permanent dens like some other mammals.
-They often steal a den from their prey and temporarily move in.
+They often steal a hole from their prey and temporarily move in.
 Weasels also cache food in those dens to eat later.